 Beginners are required to stay within sight of the American flag at all times.
 In an emergency or should weather conditions deteriorate, the flag may be lowered to half-mast.
 You must return to the dock immediately if the flag is lowered to half-mast!
 CBC staff may revoke membership privileges or limit participation for violation of this very important rule.

 A green flag indicates no restrictions are present and members may sail or paddle according to the level & boat they have previously qualified in.

 A red flag indicates that there are restrictions currently present due to weather or equipment limitations.
 Each member must check the posted restrictions prior to sailing or paddling.
 Less experienced members may not be permitted to sail or paddle on some red flag days.
-Common restrictions include the use of storm sails due to high wind or waves, or restrictions to the open boating areas due to weather or boat traffic.
+Common restrictions include cancellation due to high wind or waves, or limits to the open boating areas due to weather or boat traffic.

 Right-of-Way, 50 Yard Big Boat Buffer Zone

 Large motorboats (tankers, ferries, ships, etc.) limited in maneuverability always have the right of way.
 Give all ships a 50-yard min. buffer zone.
 Avoid collisions!
 Sailboats on port yield to starboard, windward yields to leeward, overtaking yields to overtaken.
 Avoid boats having trouble.
 Yield to fast rowing shells that are hard to see, and may not see you.